chrisov/CPP_Modules/README.md

 <br>

-# CPP 01: Classes & Instances
+# CPP 01: Memory allocation, pointers to members, references and switch statements

-## ex00: Single Zombie Creation
+## ex00: BraiiiiiiinnnzzzZ

 This exercise implements a simple zombie simulation.
 It demonstrates the ability to create zombie objects, both from the stack and the heap memory.